How two media leaders transitioned from traditional to digital media salesBy Solange Messier

 Empowering your salesforce to take a digital-first approach

-Once a news organization gets buy-in for digital change at the higher level, though, another challenge still remains: executing the new digital strategy among the sales team.
+Once a news organization gets buy-in for digital change at the higher level, though, another challenge still remains for media leaders: executing the new digital strategy among the sales team.

 Creating a digital-first sales culture comes down to two things: motivating the sales team and building out digital commission structures.

 When asked how she motivates someone who has sold print much of their life to sell digital, Lundgren says it’s all about getting them excited about learning new things and showing them how successful it can be.
 Unlike print, you can actually show customers that their digital ads and marketing are working, and that’s exciting.